TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Localization/Introduction.rst

 The default language is English, and the Core ships only with such labels (and so should extensions).

-All labels are stored in XLIFF format, generally located in the :file:`Resources/Private/Language` folder of an extension (old locations may still be found in some places).
+All labels are stored in :ref:`XLIFF format <xliff>`, generally located in the :file:`Resources/Private/Language/` folder of an extension (old locations may still be found in some places).

 The format, TYPO3 specific details and managing interfaces of XLIFF are